 In any case, you should choose the paper that appeals to you the most.
 Since this is a project you’ll hopefully have on your wall for years to come (2016 note: yep!), you’ll want to use something that’s quality.
 At least, that’s how I justified it.
 And if you get larger sheets of paper, you’ll have lots left over for future crafts.

 Here’s a basic list of what you’ll need: pushpins, good adhesive (neutral pH), exacto knife or scissors, plain paper to trace the U.S. onto, tape, ruler, pen/pencil, tape measure, computer printer (or a projector!), coffee (optional), rubber stamp letters and ink pad (fairly optional, unless you want to be prepared for visits to places outside the U.S.).

 Step Three: Corkboard or picture frame.

 First things first.
 How big do you want this project to be?
 How much wall space do you have?
 How small are you willing to go for states like Connecticut and Rhode Island and Delaware?
-I chose this frame from amazon (it’s no longer a Prime free-shipping frame, if that matters to you), which measures 24″x36″.
+I chose a 24″x36″ frame.
 And, since I was ordering it online, I measured out the size I needed in my working space to make sure it’s what I wanted.